stac47/stac47.github.io/_drafts/ruby_and_curses_tutorial.md

   Curses.refresh  # Refresh the screen
   Curses.getch  # Waiting for a pressed key to exit ensure
   Curses.close_screen
 end
 {% endhighlight %}

+Generally, you will want to create several windows on the screen or access the *stdscr* in a more object oriented fashion.
+This is the purpose of the `Curses::Window` object.
+You can access the *stdscr* Window object thanks to the function `Curses.stdscr`.
+The previous example could be rewritten as
+follows:

+{% highlight ruby %}
+require 'curses'

+Curses.init_screen
+begin
+  win = Curses.stdscr
+  x = win.maxx / 2
+  y = win.maxy / 2
+  win.setpos(y, x)
+  win.addstr("Hello World")
+  win.refresh
+  win.getch
+ensure
+  Curses.close_screen
+end
+{% endhighlight %}

+But windows become an interesting feature when you need to manage several parts of the screen with different refresh cycles.
+Curses was created in the old ages when the terminal had very slow connection to the server and refreshing the whole screen everytime was not optimized.

+With a Window, you define a rectangular area inside the screen (for unrestricted area, please have a look at `Curses::Pad` object).
+Each window has its own dimension and upper-left corner origin that you can pass to the constructor `Curses::Window.new(height, width, top, left)`.
+There are several methods on this object that need to be understood for the next example:

+- `maxx` and `maxy` returns the maximum coordinates reachable in a window.
+- `box(vert, hor)` will surround the windows with the *vert* and *hor* characters.
+- `setpos(y, x)` will move the cursor at position (y, x) relatively to the current window origin.
+- `addstr(str)` or `<<(str)` alias will display the *str* text at the current cursor position.
+- `refresh` will redraw your window.
+It is an important method, windows are not updated as soon as they are modified but have to be manually refreshed.
+This way, you can make several modifications and wait to have the screen in an expected state to publish the new screen.
+This was of course very relevant on old terminals.
+- `clear` will erase the window.
+Note that you will have to call the `refresh` method to see a change.
+- `close` will free the memory dedicated to the current window object.
+Trying to display something in this window will lead to a `RuntimeError`.
+This method do not clear the window.

+{% highlight ruby %}
+require 'curses'

+Curses.init_screen
+Curses.curs_set(0)

+begin
+  # Building a static window
+  win1 = Curses::Window.new(Curses.lines / 2 - 1, Curses.cols / 2 - 1, 0, 0)
+  win1.box("o", "o")
+  win1.setpos(2, 2)
+  win1.addstr("Hello")
+  win1.refresh

+  # In this window, there will be an animation
+  win2 = Curses::Window.new(Curses.lines / 2 - 1, Curses.cols / 2 - 1,
+                            Curses.lines / 2, Curses.cols / 2)
+  win2.box("|", "-")
+  win2.refresh
+  2.upto(win2.maxx - 3) do |i|
+    win2.setpos(win2.maxy / 2, i)
+    win2 << "*"
+    win2.refresh
+    sleep 0.05
+  end

+  # Clearing windows each in turn
+  sleep 0.5
+  win1.clear
+  win1.refresh
+  win1.close
+  sleep 0.5
+  win2.clear
+  win2.refresh
+  win2.close
+  sleep 0.5
+rescue => ex
+  Curses.close_screen
+end
+{% endhighlight %}